siqueiralex/django-docker-example/README.md

 ```
 make migrate
 ```
   ➜ Make your migrations and migrate.
-Same as makemigrations followed by migrate
+Same as Django's makemigrations followed by migrate
 <br />

 ```